TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 - This markdown file: an overview of the content of this folder and how to run it
 - `gemm.c`: a code to call the *gemm* function and to measure its performance
 - `Makefile`: a Makefile to compile `gemm.c` with different libraries and precisions
-- `EPYC/`: a folder containing results gathered on ORFEO's EPYC nodes, organized in four subdirectories:
+- `EPYC/`: a folder containing data collected on ORFEO's EPYC nodes, organized in four subdirectories:
     - `cores_w_close_cores/`
     - `cores_w_spread_cores/`
     - `size_w_close_cores/`
     - `size_w_spread_cores/`
-- `THIN/`: a folder containing results gathered on ORFEO's THIN nodes, organized in four subdirectories:
+- `THIN/`: a folder containing data collected on ORFEO's THIN nodes, organized in four subdirectories:
     - `cores_w_close_cores/`
     - `cores_w_spread_cores/`
     - `size_w_close_cores/`